 After you've identified which pests you have, you can hire a professional pest control company in your close vicinity to treat all the houseplants.
 Once you are done with exterminating the existing pests, it is necessary to keep a tab on which plants attract what kinds of insects.
 Moreover, in order to avoid being bugged by them again, it would be a good idea to install a protective sheath on your windows and doors.
 For instance, you can install fly screens, which, by the way, can be purchased from Magic Seal (looking up "Fly Screen Doors Melbourne" can help locate the firm on the Web).

 Keep in mind that neglecting pest issues could cause an infestation in the house as well and it can become a bigger problem if you have pets.
 So, ensure that you adopt a few preventive methods and remedies to reduce pest infestation.
 In case you are not sure, you can also ask the experts in the field, wherein a site similar to https://www.pestcontrolexperts.com/ could be helpful.
+Keep in mind that specialists have expertise in this field.
+Hence, they would know the nitty-gritty of how to deal with the little buggers.
+The best part is they tend to have exterminating equipment which can help in getting rid of the pests, be it rats (look for Rat Removal to learn about the process) or flies, easily.

 Alternatively, if you are treating your plants yourself, it's better to shower the plants off outside as best as you can.
 Lie the plants on their side during rinsing, so the insects can be washed off and not go into the soil.
 You'll also want to get all the leaf surfaces clean and dust free.
 After rinsing, it's best to soak the whole potted plant in warm water with insecticidal soap for 20 minutes.
 Some pests may come up to the surface.
 Leach the soil by letting the water run through it for a few minutes.
 Let the plant drain, treat any pests, and your plant is ready to be brought inside for winter!